j0nahland/netherdeep/content/Session/Session 0.5 - Family Reunion.md

     - Hides his own corruption and injury at this stage
     - asks Karzepp about episodes
 - Horizonback Walker chases Tillie into town broken off from the pack due to ruidium corruption
-	- Aurora Watch spot Horizonback Walker and then Tillie running from it.
+	- Tillie hunting up Ifolon River on her way to Jigow with her pet.
+	- Notices her prey run into a bush before lots of creatures come out *towards* her, feels rumbling then spots Horizonback Walker
-	- Karzepp is about to approach the rivals when alarm is sounded and Maggie rushes to help
+	- Karzepp is about to approach the rivals when alarm is sounded and Maggie rushes past her to help.
-	- Pan back to Tillie trudging along the river on her way to Jigow with her pet.
-	- Notices rumbling, spots Horizonback Walker based on perception check.
-	- Skill challenge - constitution checks to see if Karzepp and Maggie can reach the turtle before it reaches Jigow.
-Additional checks for Tillie to see if she can outrun the creature.
-- Hunting deer.
-As she gets close, prey starts rushing past her.
-- Nek minnut TURDLE
-- crystal hooked into bloodstream
+	- They both spot Tillie with a massive tortoise head poking over a hill.
+	- Skill challenge - snakes and ladders
+		- can we get to Tillie before the tortoise does.
+Can we delay or stop it.
+	- town will set up defences, players can try to stop the tortoise before it reaches town

 [[snakes&ladders.png]]